Skip to main content

 How to refer

 We accept referrals from a range of professionals.
-Children will usually have a diagnosis of an autism spectrum disorder or condition to be accepted onto caseload.
-Parents must be consulted and agree to the referral.
+Children and young people will usually have a diagnosis of an autism spectrum condition.
+Parents must be consulted and consent to the referral.

-Assessment is carried out in school or setting.
-In exceptional cases this sometimes undertaken in child’s home.
+Our work is usually carried out in the school or setting: in exceptional circumstances this is sometimes undertaken in the child/young person’s home.

 Who are we?

-Staff are well qualified and highly experienced in supporting children on the autism spectrum.
+Staff are well qualifies and highly experienced in supporting children and young people on the autism spectrum.

 Costs